President and Chief Executive Officer,Chief Experience Officer

 Premier manages full-risk medical and routine ophthalmic care for over 4 million people and is recognized for industry-leading technology-based solutions and a successful corporate culture.
 Taylor promotes associate engagement through an organizational model that encourages innovation and self-direction to team members, half of whom are millennials.

 Personally, Taylor is involved in a wide variety of community and nonprofit causes.
-She has board positions with The Dalí Museum, Preserve Vision Florida, University of Tampa Board of Trustees, The Athena Society, Arts Conservatory for Teens, Tampa Bay Businesses for Culture and the Arts, and The Foundation for a Healthy St. Petersburg.
+She has board positions with The Dalí Museum, Tampa Bay Businesses for Culture & the Arts, Preserve Vision Florida, and The Foundation for a Healthy St. Petersburg.

 Taylor is a graduate of Princeton Theological Seminary with a master’s degree in divinity, concentrating in social ethics.
-She lives in St. Petersburg, Florida, where she enjoys her two rescue pups, travel, art, and the vibrant cultural life of the Tampa Bay area.
-Reflecting her approach to work and community, Florida Trend named her as one of St. Petersburg’s movers and shakers, and she was named by Tampa Bay Times columnist Ernest Hooper as one of the 10 most intriguing people of Tampa Bay.
+She lives in St. Petersburg, Florida, where she enjoys her rescue pup, travel, art, and the vibrant cultural life of the Tampa Bay area.
+Reflecting her approach to work and community, Tampa Bay Times columnist Ernest Hooper named Taylor as one of the 10 most intriguing people of Tampa Bay.
+Florida Trend named her as one of St. Petersburg’s “movers and shakers,” and one of Tampa/Hillsborough’s “people to know.”